APNewsBreak: Montana dam, passage to save fish lacks funding

 The pallid sturgeon is in jeopardy because they can't reach their spawning ground to reproduce.
 An existing rock weir that diverts river water to an irrigation system for about 400 eastern Montana farms blocks their passage.

-The advocacy groups say the environmental analysis is insufficient and they plan to ask the judge as early as Tuesday to block the project again.
-They are skeptical that the fish would use the new bypass channel, and they are seeking the removal of the original rock weir so that the pallid sturgeon can swim unhindered through the Yellowstone River.
+The advocacy groups say the environmental analysis is insufficient and asked the judge Tuesday to block the project again.
+They are skeptical that the fish would use the new bypass channel, and they are seeking the removal of the original rock weir so the pallid sturgeon can swim unhindered through the Yellowstone River.

 Another Corps project manager, Christopher Fassero, said the bypass should work because it will be designed to mimic a natural river channel.